SteeltoeOSS/Documentation/docs/7-management/9-%2finfo.md

 ### Info

-The Steeltoe `Info` management endpoint exposes various application information collected from all [IInfoContributor's](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointBase/Info/IInfoContributor.cs) provided to the [InfoEndpoint](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointBase/Info/InfoEndpoint.cs).
+The Steeltoe `Info` management endpoint exposes various application information collected from all `IInfoContributor` provided to the `InfoEndpoint`.

 Steeltoe includes a couple `IInfoContributor`s out of the box that you can use, but most importantly you can also write your own.